Opera

 Day 5

 No trip to India is complete without a visit to the Taj Majal.
 On a guided tour of the iconic monument, observe the perfect architectural symmetry, the exquisite marble latticework, and pristine tree-line gardens that work in such harmony the temple is considered one of the modern-day Seven Wonders of the World.
-Discover the old city of Agra during a walking tour and learn about the city’s history, architecture, and unique traditions as you visit temples, 200-year-old shops, and the vibrant scents of the spice market.
-Enjoy lunch as a group at a local restaurant.
-Pause in Mehtab Bagh, a garden perfectly aligned with the gardens of the Taj Majal.
-Take in a postcard-perfect view of the mausoleum and watch the colors of the world’s most famous tribute to love shift underneath the setting sun.
-Dinner and the rest of the evening will be at your leisure.
+Discover the old city of Agra during lunch and a walking tour, and learn about the city’s history, architecture, and unique traditions as you visit temples, 200-year-old shops, and the vibrant scents of the spice market.
+The rest of the day will be yours to enjoy in Agra.

 Included Meals: Breakfast, Lunch